What Is Biting In Hockey?

-Biting in hockey, amongst other very aggressive actions like hair pulling, has been associated with the game of hockey for decades.
 There are many recognizable moments in hockey history with biting involved.
-In 1990, Washington defensemen Scott Stevens was bitten by Chicago player Dave Manson after Manson allegedly claims that Stevens tried to gouge his eyes out.
+In 1990, Washington defenseman Scott Stevens was bitten by Chicago player Dave Manson after Manson allegedly claimed that Stevens tried to gouge his eyes out.
 In 2003, Marc Savard bit Darcy Tucker and years later also bit Dan Carcillo.

 More recently, in 2021, Brendan Lemieux was suspended for five games after biting Ottawa Senators forward Brady Tkachuk’s hand.
 The suspension was also unpaid, costing Lemieux $38,750.
 This money was donated to the Players’ Emergency Assistance Fund.